 Eventually, the numbers will be added to your dataset.

-8. Employing the COUNTA Function
+8. Inserting the COUNTA Function for Automatic Numbering in Excel

 The COUNTA function will allow you to auto-number only the filled cells and ignore the blank cells.
 Let’s learn!